Learning Context-Dependent Choice Functions: Introduction

 \section{Introduction}

-The notions of preference and choice play a central role in economic theory, and both are intimately related to each other (with choice often being considered as revealed preference).
-In this regard, so-called \emph{choice functions} have been analyzed as a key concept of a formal theory of choice and preference, starting with the seminal work by \citet{arrow1951}.
-A \emph{choice structure} is a triple $(\mathcal{X},\mathcal{Q}, c)$, where $\mathcal{X}$ is a reference set of ``alternatives'', $\mathcal{Q}$ a family of subsets of $\mathcal{X}$, and $c$ a choice function.
-The latter is a mapping $2^\mathcal{X} \fromto 2^\mathcal{X}$ and satisfies $c(Q) \subseteq Q$ for all $Q \in \mathcal{Q}$; an alternative $\vec{x} \in c(Q)$ is said to be chosen, while $\vec{y} \in Q \setminus c(Q)$ is not chosen despite having been available.
+The notion of \emph{preference} plays a central role in various scientific disciplines, such as economics, psychology, and more recently also computer science and artificial intelligence \citep{Domshlak}.
+In these fields, mathematical formalisms have been developed for modelling and reasoning about preferences, and for analyzing data that originates from observed or revealed preferences.
+In this regard, \emph{choice} observations are of specific interest, in which a subset of ``good'' alternatives is selected from a set of available candidates.
+In particular, starting with the seminal work by \citet{arrow1951}, \emph{choice functions} have been analyzed as a key concept of a formal theory of choice and preference.
+The study of pairwise preferences even goes back to work by \citet{fechner1860elemente}, who considered the varying perception of different stimuli.

 In machine learning, preferences are at the core of \emph{preference learning}, which has received increasing attention in recent years \parencite{PL-book}.
-Roughly speaking, the goal in preference learning is to learn preference models from preference data.
-As for the type of problems and models, the focus has been very much on ``learning to rank'', i.e., on learning models that produce predictions in the form of rankings.
-In this regard, a number of different ranking problems have already been introduced.
-Based on the type of training data and the required predictions, \citet{PL-book} distinguish between the problems of object ranking \cite{cohe_lt98,kami_as10}, label ranking \cite{har_cc02,mpub192,vemb_lr10}, and instance ranking \cite{mpub191}.
-Somewhat surprisingly, and in spite of a close connection between ranking and choice, the problem of learning choice functions has received very little attention so far, with only a few notable exceptions \citep{benson2018}.
+Roughly speaking, the goal in preference learning is to learn (predictive) preference models from preference data.
+Somewhat surprisingly, and in spite of a close connection between ranking and choice, the problem of learning \emph{subset} choice functions has received very little attention so far, with only a few notable exceptions \citep{benson2018,tomlinson2020}.
+In this paper, we therefore address the problem of learning choice functions, which express preferences in terms of subsets (or equivalently, bipartitions) of $Q$.
+From a machine learning point of view, the problem of learning choice functions comes with a number of challenges.
+For example, while algorithms for supervised learning normally assume inputs in the form of feature vectors of fixed length, the inputs in our setting are neither vectors nor of fixed size.
+Instead, a choice function is supposed to accept inputs in the form of sets $Q$ of any size, and to return a subset (choice) of the elements as output.
+In case a set $Q$ is represented by an ordered list of its elements, a choice function thus has to be invariant with respect to permutations of its input.